KinocoLLC/MySQLToCsharp/README.md

 1. Update MySqlLexer.g4 and MySqlParser.g4 to the latest.
 1. Run script to generate C# class files.
-  * it calls `docker-compose up` and generate lexer, parser, listener and visitor class.
+  * it calls `docker compose up` and generate lexer, parser, listener and visitor class.
 1. Run Build and Test and confirm what changed and actual effect.

 ```